Sandwich Compilation | Money Shots

 How to make Roasted Salsa Verde video tutorial by PoorMansGourmet.

-Fire Roasted Chili Salsa Verde Ingredients: 5 cups, 40 oz.
+Salsa Verde Ingredients: 5 cups, 40 oz.

-6 Anaheim Peppers, fire roasted
+• 6 Anaheim Peppers, roasted – Mild, smoky heat for depth.

-1/2 Large Onion, fire roasted
+• 1/2 Large Onion, roasted – Sweet, caramelized flavor.

-5 Cloves Garlic, large
+• 5 Cloves Garlic, large – Bold, aromatic, savory flavor.

 Watch the short video tutorial and I’ll show you exactly how easy it is to make this Roasted Salsa Verde recipe.